RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users.md

 rladmin tune cluster login_lockout_duration <login_lockout_duration>
 ```

-For example, to set the lockout duration to 1 hour use the command:
+For example, to set the lockout duration to 1 hour, run:

 ```sh
 rladmin tune cluster login_lockout_duration 3600
 ```

 If you set the lockout duration to 0, then the account can be unlocked only when an administrator changes the account's password.
-In this case, the cluster settings show: login_lockout_duration: admin-release
+In this case, the cluster settings show `login_lockout_duration: admin-release`.

-#### Unlock locked user accounts
+### Unlock locked user accounts

-To unlock a user account or reset a user password from the CLI, run:
+To unlock a user account or reset a user password with `rladmin`, run:

 ```sh
 rladmin cluster reset_password <user email>
 ```

-To unlock a user account or reset a user password from the REST API, run:
+To unlock a user account or reset a user password with the REST API, run:

 ```sh
 curl -k -X PUT -v -H "cache-control: no-cache"